Chingu-cohorts/pmrok/README.md

-# pmrok - The Chingu Project Management Repository of Knowledge
+# The Chingu Project Management Repository of Knowledge

 ## Purpose